States of matter

 Gases have much more randomly arranged atoms than either liquids or solids.
 The forces between the atoms are very weak, so the atoms can speed around freely with lots of energy.
 A liquid can flow, but a gas goes one better and expands to fill all the space available to it.
 If you squeeze a gas really hard or take heat away from it, its molecules have to huddle together.
 Pretty soon they're bonding to form a liquid.
 Keep squeezing or cooling and you'll lock them together tightly to make a solid.

 Middle: Liquids are usually less dense than solids but more dense than gases.
 Their atoms can move around much more, so they need a container to keep them in place (but an open container is usually okay for short periods of time).
-Please note that this diagram is a deliberate exaggeration: the atoms in liquids can be almost as close together as they are in solids.
+Although diagrams in books often exaggerate the spacing, it's important to note that the atoms in liquids are almost as close together as they are in solids.

 Right: Gases are even less dense than liquids.
-Their atoms go where they please, so they need a completely sealed container to keep them in place.
+Their atoms go where they please, so they need a completely sealed container (such as a rubber balloon) to keep them in place.

 You can change any substance from a solid to a liquid or gas, or back again, just by changing its pressure and/or temperature, but that's not immediately obvious to us in a world where the temperature and pressure don't change much at all.
 On Earth, temperatures broadly vary from about −30°C to +30°C or (−70°F to +90°F)—which seems a huge variation to a warm-blooded human but doesn't worry a block of iron very much.
 Air pressures go up and down too.
 The lowest air pressures on Earth's surface (encountered during things like tornadoes) are about 0.8 atmospheres (85 kPa), while the highest reach about 1.1 atmospheres (110 kPa).
 Again, the difference between those numbers seems extreme and dramatic to us, because it signals huge changes in the weather, but it doesn't change things nearly enough to make any difference to a block of wood or a slab of granite.